crvidya/nodeclipse-1/org.nodeclipse.help/contents/node_redis.md

 [Redis](http://redis.io/) is an open-source, networked, in-memory, key-value data store with optional durability.

+Redis as Node.js also runs single-threaded.

+Some helpful commands:

+- `SET key` and `GET key`
+- `KEYS *` list all keys.
+Not for production environment.
+- `EXISTS key`

 ## node_redis

 [node_redis](https://github.com/mranney/node_redis)  is a node.js redis client.